taylorsudo/visit-the-balkans/readme.md

 The overall design and development of the website were guided by the objective of showcasing the Balkans' cultural and geographical diversity.
 I implemented a number of features to create an engaging, informative, and user-friendly interface.

-- I included a **slide-in navigation sidebar** to provide users with an overview of the website's contents, and to enable quick access to each page.
+- The **slide-in navigation sidebar** provides users with an overview of the website's contents, and enables quick access to each page.
 The navigation sidebar is accessible from the menu button in the global header, which is designed as a bordered word menu for increased affordance (Interaction Design Foundation, 2023).

-- I incorporated the **hero section** to immediately engage users.
+- The **hero section** is designed to engage users as soon as they land on the webpage.
 This section on the homepage includes a call-to-action to highlight the purpose of the website.
 On the country pages, the section gives a brief overview of the country's highlights before the user delves into the content.
 This approach aims to quickly capture user interest and guide them towards meaningful interactions.

-- I utilised **Flexbox rows and grids** for the layout to create a responsive design that maintains its integrity across different screen sizes.
+- **Flexbox rows and grids** are utilised for the layout to create a responsive design that maintains its integrity across different screen sizes.
 This decision was motivated by the need for adaptability and visual consistency across multiple devices.

-- I placed a **call-to-action module** at the bottom of each page to encourage users to download a travel brochure.
+- A **call-to-action module** is placed at the bottom of each page to encourage users to download a travel brochure.
 This decision was driven by the goal of increasing user engagement and retention.

 ## Mockups vs Prototype